andrewooi924/java-roguelike-game/design-docs/REQ4_DesignRationale.md

    what PowerStar does.

-Note that we could just handle adding the effect of consuming the item in execute(), but we want to make sure that all Consumables have an effect.
+Note that we could just handle adding the effect of consuming the item in consume(), but we want to make sure that all Consumables have an effect, hence the effect() method.

 A ConsumeAction was created as well to let the player eat the item.
 It has an association with the Consumable that it is meant to eat.